one-click-desktop/AppBasics-Virtualization-Libvirt/README.md

 # Documentation

-The following code should give you a head start:
+The following code examples below should give you a head start.
+See examples/ConsoleCore for more.
+For configuration options see the fluet interface of LibvirtConnection.Create.

 ## Example 1